lizzylizzylizzy/Long-HAT/README.md

 ## File Description
 -note (version with detailed annotation)
--analyze (version with time consuming analysis for model components)
+-analyze (version for time consuming analysis about main constituent in Long-HAT)

 ## Run Script
 ```